 A new approach to relapsing CDI using a rifaximin “chaser” has been described.
 Johnson et al[151] conducted an empirical trial of a 14-d course of rifaximin following a variety of different treatments, mainly using vancomycin, for the treatment of recurrent CDI.
 The authors studied eight women from their clinical practices, who had suffered from 4-8 episodes of CDI.
 The patients ranged in age from 43-88 years of age, with six of the eight being greater than 65 years old.
 The onset of recurrences varied from 1-59 d (mean of 10.5 d) after completion of treatment for CDI.
 For five of the patients, recurrences were as early as one day after treatment ended.
 The patients had been treated with 79-372 d with a variety of different treatments including metronidazole, vancomycin tapered and/or pulsed, probiotics and vancomycin plus rifaximin.
 Rifaximin was used as a “chaser” when the patients were asymptomatic, immediately at the end of the vancomycin treatment.
 Six of the patients received 400 mg bid for 14 d.
 Rifaximin was well tolerated without side effects.
 Seven of the eight patients had no further recurrence, with follow up that varied from 51-431 d.
 The one patient who was noted to have a recurrence was immediately retreated while symptomatic (the only deviation from their basic protocol) for 14 d.
 This patient was noted to develop resistance to rifaximin.
-More recently, a randomized, double-blind, placebo controlled trial was conducted on the efficacy of the rifaximin “chaser.”
+More recently, a randomized, double-blind, placebo controlled trial was conducted on the efficacy of the rifaximin “chaser”.
 Patients completing a standard antibiotic regimen for CDI were assigned to receive either placebo or 400 rifaximin mg 3 times daily for 20 d.
 Recurrent diarrhea occurred in 49% of placebo patients and 21% of rifaximin patients (P = 0.018).
 Actual CDI recurrence rates, as assessed by positive toxin assay, were 31% (11 of 35) in the placebo group and 15% (5 of 33) in the rifaximin group (P = 0.11)[152].
 Although the difference between rifaximin and placebo was not significant, the study was underpowered to exclude a statistically significant difference.